 Step 4: Install the Latest Integrated Graphics Driver

-In case if the secondary monitor is not detected, the driver for the onboard graphics may not be installed.
+In case if the secondary monitor is not detected, the driver for the onboard graphics may not be installed or can be outdated.
 For this perform the following steps:

 - Open Device Manager in Windows.
 Under the section Other devices, look for an unidentified device.